 There is sufficient space between fixtures and fittings in the shop for wheelchair and pushchair access around the floor area, and staff are happy to assist where possible.
 Merchandise in the shop is displayed on a variety of fixtures and fittings, including spinners, tables, islands, and bookshelves.

 A Wing, in the former prison, remains part of the guided tour.
 Here there is a small exhibition about prison life consisting of panels and objects, with some use of sound effects.
-Access to A Wing is across the castle courtyard which is adjacent to where construction work is currently taking place.
-The construction area is segregated from the tour route, but visitors should expect some noise associated with the construction industry whilst in that area.
+Access to A Wing is across the Castle courtyard.

 We are a member of the Visitor Attraction Quality Assurance Scheme (VAQAS).